 It should be noted that using a male latex condom is the only birth control method that protects you from sexually transmitted diseases.

 The diaphragm is a round, flexible, rubber, cup-shaped device that is inserted into the vagina before sex.
 When used with a spermicidal gel, its effectiveness at preventing pregnancy is similar to condoms.
-Diaphragms come in different sizes, so you need to see your doctor to get a proper fit.
-You will also be instructed by your doctor as to the proper way to insert and remove the diaphragm.
+Diaphragms come in different sizes, so you need to see your healthcare provider to get a proper fit.
+You will also be instructed by your healthcare provider as to the proper way to insert and remove the diaphragm.
 The diaphragm should be left in place for up to 8 hours after intercourse to prevent pregnancy.
 Removal should be done within 24 hours.
 With proper care, a diaphragm will last for 2-3 years, but should be refitted if you gain or lose a substantial amount of weight during that time.
 You can be fitted for a diaphragm at your postpartum check-up—usually 4-6 weeks after delivery.

 The less popular cervical cap fits more tightly against the cervix, is more rigid than a diaphragm, and can remain in place for longer periods of time.